crissyg923/employee-database-manager/README.md

 6. [Questions](#questions)

 ## Installation
 Clone the [employee-database-manager](https://github.com/crissyg923/employee-database-manager) and run npm i on your computer to install the dependencies.
-To run the actual prrogram, use the command "node index.js".
+To run the actual program, use the command "node init.js".

 ## Usage
-This application can be used by running the command node index.js.
+This application can be used by running the command node init.js.
 It is a basic database that is updated via user input.

 ## Credits
 This application was created utilizing the help of class assignment code, Rutgers TAs, and tutors.